ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 If you want to learn more about the vision behind the semantic web and linked data, read the [2006 paper](https://eprints.soton.ac.uk/262614/1/Semantic_Web_Revisted.pdf) by some of the original inventors.
 If you're looking for inspiration and example projects, check out the [Linked Open Data Cloud](https://lod-cloud.net/).
-For getting a better grasp on the RDF data model, I recommand my [article on RDF serialization formats](/blog/rdf-serialization-formats).
+For getting a better grasp on the RDF data model, I recommend my [article on RDF serialization formats](/blog/rdf-serialization-formats).
 If you want to learn more about reasoning and ontologies, try the [W3C OWL primer](https://www.w3.org/TR/2012/REC-owl2-primer-20121211/).
 For SPARQL, the [Apache Jena tutorial](https://jena.apache.org/tutorials/sparql.html) could help.
 Check out the [/r/semanticweb](https://www.reddit.com/r/semanticweb/) community on Reddit for interesting posts and discussions.
+There's a fairly active [Gitter](https://gitter.im/linkeddata/chat) channel where people are eager to help you out.
 Here's a list of some [interesting Twitter accounts](https://twitter.com/joepmeindertsma/lists/linked-data) you might want to follow.
 Check out the other articles of the [Ontola Linked Data Blog](/blog).